 "Harsh."

-I ignored her, shoving my hands into my pockets.
+I shoved my hands into my pockets and kept walking.

 "Why are you still following me?"
 I asked.